museuminabox/brain/API.md

 ### Submits

-UUID for the box to be created, as parameter `id`
+* UUID for the box to be created, as parameter `id`.
+* The Hardware ID, as entered by the user.
+A string as parameter `hardware_id`.

 ### Success response